varlardohaeris/emacs-archives/user42/tty-format-readme.txt

 ;; and/or
 ;;     M-x format-decode-buffer ansi-colors
 ;;
-;; `format-decode-buffer' has completion when it prompts for a format name.
+;; `format-decode-buffer' has completion when it prompts for the format ;; name.
 ;;
 ;; See `tty-format-guess' below for an idea to automatically notice text ;; files using these formats.
 ;;
 ;; Groff produces output like this (via grotty), and some of its manuals ;; have both ANSI and backspacing, as do various other packages with text ;; files produced from roff input.
-You might think backspacing by now would ;; be as long gone as the teletypes it was made for, but grotty still uses ;; it creatively.
+You might wonder that backspacing by now ;; would have gone with the teletypes it was made for, but grotty still uses ;; it in creative ways.
 ;;
 ;; Groff actually has lots of character overstrike sequences to make ink ;; resembling non-ASCII characters.
 There's far too many to want in the